Labour hire law changes 2026

 • enable the Commissioner to share information relating to the labour hire industry with other government agencies and the responsible Minister, where it is in the public interest.

-From 1 June 2026, three important changes will come into effect, impacting who is considered suitable to hold a labour hire licence, and on what basis.
+From 1 June 2026, three important changes came into effect, impacting who is considered suitable to hold a labour hire licence, and on what basis.

 1. A stronger fit and proper person test

-LHA will be able to consider new factors to determine whether a person is fit and proper, including:
+LHA is able to consider new factors to determine whether a person is fit and proper, including:

 • if the person is under the control or influence of another person who is not fit and proper